zenxr/geocode_testing/README.md

 - Could add support for API Keys rather than requiring authentication
 - Introduce better use of logging module
-- More robust linking between endpoints to fully meet REST backlink standards, which is often ignored.
+- More robust linking between endpoints to fully meet REST backlink standards, which is often ignored
+- Testing

 # Application Information